-- 1. Complete the basic requirements of the University, as published in its various documents, and demonstrate satisfactory growth within the program.
-Graduation Requirements: All BSU majors require a minimum of 120 semester hours. - 2.
-Earn a minimum grade of "C" in courses taken in theatre and dance; otherwise courses in question must be repeated. - 3.
+1. Complete the basic requirements of the University, as published in its various documents, and demonstrate satisfactory growth within the program.

+Graduation Requirements: All BSU majors require a minimum of 120 semester hours.

+- 2. Earn a minimum grade of "C" in courses taken in theatre and dance; otherwise courses in question must be repeated. - 3.
 Participate in all levels of student assessment in the program, as outlined in the Department's Student Handbook. - 4.
 Throughout matriculation, develop a comprehensive portfolio ready for submission in THEA 461 or 462, which is the senior capstone seminar. - 5.
 Fulfill all performance and crew assignments each semester, except where specific exemptions have been approved in advance (i.e., poor grades, lengthy illnesses, emergencies). - 6.
 Accrue a minimum of 120 hours (15 hours per semester) and production and/or lab theatre/dance work during matriculation in the program. - 7.
-Participate in at least two off-campus and three on-campus auditions each year (winter and summer included). - 8.
+Participate in at least two off-campus and three on-campus auditions each year (winter and SUMMER included). - 8.
 Annually attend departmental events in the areas of art, music and dance.
 Evidence of such attendance and/or participation will be required in the portfolio. - 9.
 Take additional course or laboratory work in any area of study or competency where fundamental weaknesses may be found.

-THEATRE ARTS PROGRAM (46-47 semester hours) Sem.
-Hrs.
+THEATRE ARTS PROGRAM (46-47 semester hours)

+FRSE 101

-FRSE 101 Freshman Seminar 3
+Freshman Seminar

-ENGL 101 Expository Writing 3
+ENGL 101 Composition and Literature I : 3

-ENGL 102 Argument and Research 3
+ENGL 102 Argument and Research : 3

-HEED 102 Life Health and Fitness 3
+HEED 102 Life Health and Fitness : 3

-COMM 101 Oral Communications 3
+COMM 101 Oral Communications : 3

-COMM 104 Voice and Diction 3
+COMM 104 Voice and Diction : 3

-COSC 111 Computer Literacy 3
+COSC 111 Computer Literacy : 3

-MATH 116 Introduction to Mathematics 3
+MATH 127 Introduction to Mathematics : 3

 PSYC 101 Introduction to Psychology or

-SOCI Social Sciences Elective 3
+SOCI Social Sciences Elective ; 3

 HIST 114 African-American History to 1865 or

-HIST 115 African-American History since 1865 3
+HIST 115 African-American History since 1865 ; 3

-BIOL Elective 3 or 4
+BIOL Elective ; 3 or 4

-PHSC Elective 3 or 4
+PHSC Elective ; 3 or 4

-ART 299 Art Survey 3
+ART 299 Art Survey : 3

-MUSC 101 Fundamentals of Music 3
+MUSC 101 Fundamentals of Music : 3

-MUSC 110 Introduction to Music Technology or

-ART 230 Introduction to Computer Graphics Art 3
+ART 230 Introduction to VCDMA : 3

-Theatre Arts Core Requirements
+Theatre Arts C ore Requirements

-THEA 101-402 Play Production 6
+THEA 101-402 • 6

 THEA 105 Introduction to Theatre 3

 THEA 106 Acting I 3

 THEA 221 Stagecraft I 3

 THEA 107 Stage Movement 2

-THEA 123 Fundamentals of Modern Dance 3

 THEA 206 Acting II 3

 THEA 231 History of Theatre I 3

 THEA 232 History of Theatre: II 3

 THEA 263 Play Analysis 3

+THEA 331 Stage Make Up 3

 THEA 461 Theatre Seminar I or

-THEA 462 Theatre Seminar II 3
+THEA 462 Theatre Seminar II 3 3

+Elective • 1

+TOTAL SEMESTER CREDI TS 36